The Message and Meaning of Christmas – Mr. Abdu Murray

-And so we have that vertical reconciliation now with God, so that we can have horizontal reconciliation amongst ourselves, because we no longer see ourselves as enemies to be vanquished, or foes in a battle, we see ourselves as sinners who have been saved by the one who loves the entire world.
+We have that vertical reconciliation now with God, so that we can have horizontal reconciliation amongst ourselves…we no longer see ourselves as enemies to be vanquished…we see ourselves as sinners who have been saved by the One who loves the entire world.

-Why talk about an Eastery kind of message at Christmas time?
-Why talk about these images of Easter where Jesus dies and rises from the dead?
+Why talk about an “Eastery” kind of message at Christmas time?
+Why talk about these images of Easter where Jesus died and rose from the dead?
 It is simply because of this, Christmas is what makes Easter possible.
-And Easter is what make Christmas meaningful.
+And Easter is what makes Christmas meaningful.
 We don’t just celebrate the birth of a baby boy.
-We celebrate the birth of the one who Ephesians 2 verse 14 says, he is the one, not who gives us a way towards peace, but he is the one who “is our peace.”
+We celebrate the birth of the one who Ephesians 2:14 says, he is the one, not only who gives us a way towards peace, but he is the one who “is our peace.”

 Thank you so much.